 2. Positive Work Environment

 People spend the majority of their day at work, and they want to work in a pleasant environment.
 This goes beyond surface efforts like getting rid of cubicles or providing free coffee.
 The workplace should feel positive, foster a spirit of cooperation, and encourage employees to be themselves and produce their best work.
-Investing time and energy in developing strong team dynamics can pay off in a big way.
+Investing time and energy in developing strong team dynamics and employee experience can pay off in a big way.

 Ongoing employee feedback is key to building that better work environment.
 In addition to standard 1:1 meetings, many modern teams use feedback tools to track and analyze how employees feel.
 Some even turn to gamification software to motivate employees to produce their best work.